Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 is ``1``, i.e., no refinement.
 There is a memory-accuracy trade-off when using refinement.
 The higher the value,
-the more accurate the low-order representation is, but more discretization means more memory usage and more time tp process the additional elements.
+the more accurate the low-order representation is, but more discretization means more memory usage and more time to process the additional elements.

 .. code-block:: yaml